 Our department library contains over 200 titles, including works by faculty members, textbooks used for courses, and classics of the discipline.
-In addition, we have hard copies of stuent dissertations dating back to 1956.
+In addition, we have hard copies of student dissertations dating back to 1956.

 During the first three weeks of each quarter, Kirsten Wellman will pull all books being used in conjunction with courses.
 These copies are available only to professors, teaching assistants, and graders.
 Our course-specific library page lists the texts that are traditionally used with each course.
 Be advised that these books are not available to students while the course is being taught.